-In an effort to improve security for developers and customers, verification of your identity and/or your organization’s identity when you enroll in the Apple Developer Program or the Apple Developer Enterprise Program, or iOS Developer University Program.
+In an effort to improve security for developers and customers, verification of your identity and/or your organization’s identity is required when you enroll in the Apple Developer Program, Apple Developer Enterprise Program, or iOS Developer University Program.

 The Apple Developer Enterprise Program and the iOS Developer University Program each require separate identity verification.
-To enroll, you’ll need to set up a new Apple ID and go through our standard verification process.
+To enroll, you’ll need to set up a new Apple ID that is not associated with an Apple Developer Program membership.

 You may be asked for notarized business documents.
 Depending on your country or region, a solicitor or notary public can provide their signature and seal to certify that the copy you intend to provide to Apple is a true copy of your original document.
 You can have documents notarized at legal offices, banks, post offices, and other offices that commonly have a solicitor or notary public on staff.

 Apple is committed to the privacy and security of your information.
 Learn how your data is managed